MachineUserHallicopter/MachineUserHallicopter.github.io/index.md

 # Now anyone can blog

 InternetBlogCo is the the world's simplest blogging platform.
 If you know how to send an email, you can blog too!
 Create a blog in under 10 seconds by sending an email!

+Curious to know how it will look like?
+See [this](https://internetblog.co/atharva/).